RoshniRanaDS27/Data_Analysis_Using_Pandas/README.md

 # Scores by School Size
 Created the required code to bin the per_school_summary.
-Used pd.cut on the "Total Students" column of the per_school_summary DataFrame.
+Used "pd.cut" on the "Total Students" column of the "per_school_summary" DataFrame.

-Created a DataFrame called size_summary that breaks down school performance based on school size (small, medium, or large).
+Created a DataFrame called "size_summary" that breaks down school performance based on school size (small, medium, or large).

 # Scores by School Type
-Used the per_school_summary DataFrame from the previous step to create a new DataFrame called type_summary.
+Used the "per_school_summary" DataFrame from the previous step to create a new DataFrame called "type_summary".

 This new DataFrame should show school performance based on the "School Type".